Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 General

-Except in emergencies, no person may land or attempt to land any aircraft (including drones) on Department-owned, -leased, or -managed property without prior written authorization for each landing or attempted landing from the Department.
+Except in cases of emergency, no person may land or attempt to land any aircraft on Department-owned, -leased, or -managed property without prior authorization for each landing or attempted landing from the Department.

 View source